GrimLaurent/manakit/packages/src/README.md

-# ManaKit Developer's
+# Manakit Developer's

-This documentation is intended for developers who wish to participate actively in the development of ManaKit.
+This documentation is intended for developers who wish to participate actively in the development of Manakit.
 You will find all the steps to configure your environment and the packages necessary for the development of the project.
 Feel free to join our **[Discord](https://discord.gg/ATm5mcPK3h)**.

 **Let's go!**